giubots/MultimodalChatbotCreator/framework/README.md

 ```

 SPECIAL KB KEYS: When a task is starting, the framework **automatically** searches in the knowledge base a value
 corresponding to its id and appends its value to the utterance in the `Response`.
-For example, when a task called "
+For example, when a task called
-insert_name" starts, the message in the knowledge base of the example above will be put in the utterance.
+"insert_name" starts, the message in the knowledge base of the example above will be put in the utterance.
 If you prefer
 to handle manually all the utterances, avoid using the id of a task as a knowledge base key.

 SPECIAL CONTEXT KEYS: In the context, the framework **automatically** adds a `CTX_COMPLETED` key whose value is a list